 - any additional support that helps ensure a successful recovery at work.

-How to develop a return to work plan
+How to develop a recover at work plan

 What to do if suitable employment can't be provided